zlv2s/socialWebApp/README.md

-# Vue Social Web App
+# Vue BBS

-> a simple social media web app with Vue.js and Firebase
+> a simple bbs with Vue.js and Firebase

 ### Project Overview
-* Start a production-ready project using Vue CLI.
-* Handle and manage state for your app using Vuex.
-You'll also understand why a central store is important for building large-scale apps.
-* Maintain reactivity within your app by utilizing built-in Vuex features.

 * Authenticate routes with vue-router.
 * Read/write to a database using Firebase's Cloud Firestore.
 * Set up authentication using Firebase.
-* Leverage components, one of the more powerful features of Vue.js.
-* Familiarize yourself with core Vue.js concepts.

 ### Project setup
 ```